-In this Wealthfront review updated for 2021, we will determine if this fully-automated robo advisor is still the best service for your investments.
+This Wealthfront review will see if this fully-automated robo advisor is the best option for you.

-Wealthfront started life as kaChing, which was a mutual-fund analysis company in 2008.
-Founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management after receiving funding from Benchmark Capital and DAG Ventures among others.
+Wealthfront started life as kaChing, a mutual-fund analysis company, in 2008.
+After receiving funding from Benchmark Capital and DAG Ventures in 2013, founders Andy Rachleff and Dan Carrol slowly pivoted to wealth management.

-Wealthfront’s $500 minimum deposit is very low.
-In fact, it’s one of the lowest among robo advisors that have a minimum investment amount.
+Wealthfront’s $500 minimum deposit is very low; it’s among the lowest among robo advisors with a minimum investment amount.
 This makes it perfect for beginners and first-time investors.
-This isn’t just a ruse to get you to sign up though – even the basic service gets features like Tax Loss Harvesting and fully-managed services.
+This isn’t just a ruse to get you to sign up, though – even the basic service gets features like Tax Loss Harvesting and fully-managed services.

 Wealthfront Historical Performance & Returns

-Wealthfront is a prime example of a fully-automated investing service that provides an almost completely hands-off wealth management experience.
-This makes it very attractive to investors who simply don’t have the time, inclination, or ability to manage their investments manually.
+Wealthfront is a prime example of a fully automated investing service that provides an almost entirely hands-off wealth management experience.
+This makes it very attractive to investors who don’t have the time, inclination, or ability to manage their investments manually.

 Ease of Use

 Opening an account and getting started with Wealthfront is quick and straightforward, involving answering a few financial questions, giving them your risk tolerances, and then they give you their recommendations.
 You can tinker around with allocations, or leave it all up to Wealthfront.